paolomaria/june-cheque/README.md

 june-cheque-create -n 10 -a 5
 ```

-The cheques are currently in french.
+The cheques are currently in french or spanish.

 ## Installation for developers